domRiddle/ASF/Configuration.md

 ***

 `SteamUserPermissions` - `Dictionary<ulong, EPermission>` type with default value of being empty.
 This property is a dictionary property which maps given Steam user identified by his 64-bit steam ID, to `byte` number that specifies his permission in ASF instance.
-Currently available bot permissions in ASF are defined below:
+Currently available bot permissions in ASF are defined as:

 Value | Name  | Description
 --- | --- | ---